Chilipp/de-messaging-python-presentation-20210122/README.md

 With our prototype, we demonstrate distributed data access and analysis workflows across institutional borders to enable effective scientific collaboration, thus deepening our understanding of the Earth system.

+## Files
+- [20210122-SommerP-de-messaging-framework.pdf](20210122-SommerP-de-messaging-framework.pdf) is the main presentation
+- [basic.ipynb](basic.ipynb) is a small example to demonstrate the high-level API of the de-messaging-python framework
+- [example.ipynb](example.ipynb) is a slightly more advanced example motivated by the _MOSES 4 Sternfahrt Mission_ of the HGF.

+Note that the source for this talk, de-messaging-python, is closed source (so far), so you won't be able to run these examples yourself (unless you're a member of Digital Earth or the Working Group for Distributed Data Analysis within Datahub).
+If you are interested, please get in touch with me (Philipp S. Sommer from HZG).

+## Acknowledgements

+This work has been created as part of the Working Group for Distributed Data Analysis within the HGF initiative DataHub, and Digital Earth.

 ## License

 The contents of this repository is published under the Creative Commons